Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Preliminaries and previous work

 $\forall 0\le s_- < s_+\le 1$ and $\forall O$.
 In the very useful case when $\omega_s(O)$ is analytic we have simply,

 The corresponding solution then may be thought of as a path-ordered exponential of $A_s$ provided that it exists.

-The rest of Doyon's framework concerns the long-time limit of closed many-body systems (with time propagator $\tau_t$) and deals with cases when the limit $\lim_{t\to infty}\omega(\tau_t(O))$ exists for all local $O$, showing that the system relaxes to an linear functional counterpart of a generalized Gibbs ensemble \cite{thermoreview}.
-Here we will drop this requirement allowing for study general dynamics for $\forall t$.
-This will allow us to give analytical solutions to general non-ergodic dynamics.
+The rest of Doyon's framework concerns the long-time limit of closed many-body systems (with time propagator $\tau_t$) and deals with cases when the limit $\lim_{t\to \infty}\omega(\tau_t(O))$ exists for all local $O$, showing that the system relaxes to a linear functional counterpart of a generalized Gibbs ensemble \cite{thermoreview}.
+Here we will drop this requirement allowing for the study of the general dynamics for $\forall t$.
+This will allow us to give analytical solutions to general non-ergodic dynamics, provided that relevant pseudolocal quantities can be identified for a given model.

-In \cite{ETH1,ETH2} weak ETH in the sense of typical eigenstates of the Hamiltonian being equal to the canonical ensemble has been proven.
-However, this does not immediately imply weak ETH in the dynamical sense because atypical eigenstates may play an important role in the dynamics (as discussed in \cite{ETH2}).
+In \cite{Muller_2015,ETH1,ETH2,ETH3} weak ETH in the sense of typical eigenstates of the Hamiltonian being equal to the canonical ensemble has been proven.
+However, this does not immediately imply weak ETH in the canonical dynamical sense of Eq. \eqref{ETH} because atypical eigenstates may play an important role in the dynamics (as discussed in \cite{ETH2}) leading to violations of \eqref{ETH}.
 Furthermore, in the thermodynamic limit, eigenstates and eigenvalues do not provide full information about the physics of a system because eigenstates may not even exist and the spectrum of an operator need not equal its eigenavalues.

 A rigorous theory for open quantum systems (quantum Markovian semigroups) and their long-time properties has been established \cite{Frigerio,Evans,Frigerio2,Fagnola2} even for unbounded generators of the time evolution \cite{Fagnola1}.
 Much work has been devoted to showing that $w-\lim_{t \to \infty} \tau_t(O)=e^{\ii H t}Oe^{-\ii H t}$, where $H$ is the closed system Hamiltonian.
 This by itself does not imply anything for local observables or thermalization because for thermodynamically large $H$ local observables may thermalize independently of any external bath, like in closed systems.